High yield value investing

 “First, let’s analyze why the financial crisis occurred.
 If I could sum up the catastrophe in one word, it would be ‘leverage.’
 “Steve Eisman (reimagined as Mark Baum in The Big Short)

-Over the last few weeks we’ve looked at a collection of metrics designed to identify “above average” companies.
-These included:
+Over the last few weeks we’ve looked at a collection of metrics designed to identify above average companies.
+These were:

-- Growth Rate, which measures per share growth across revenues, capital employed and dividends over the last ten years
+- Growth Rate, which measures the per share growth rate of revenues, capital employed and dividends over the last ten years

-- Growth Quality, which counts revenue, earnings and dividend increases over the last ten years
+- Growth Quality, which measures the consistency of per share revenue, earnings and dividend increases over the last ten years

 - Debt Ratio, which compares total borrowings to ten-year average earnings

 These metrics work for the majority of companies, but not for banks.
 Since banks only make up a very small part of the UK stock market, one entirely reasonable response would be to simply exclude them from your investment universe.

 However, I have nothing against banks in principle, so I would like to be able to analyse them and invest in them if the combination of quality and value are attractive.